afnog/afnog.github.io/sse/crypto/presentation.md

 openssl smime -decrypt -binary -in encrypted.zip.enc -out decrypted.zip -inkey private.key -passin pass:your_password
 ```

+Please note:

-Long command lines are wrapped for readability.
-Each &#9656; triangle marks the start of a single command.
+* Long command lines are wrapped for readability.
+* Each &#9656; triangle marks the start of a single command.

 ---